antoineco/aco-tomcat/README.md

 #####`realms`
 An array of custom `Realm` entries to be added to the `Engine` container.
 Each entry is to be supplied as a Hash of attributes/values for the `Realm` XML node.

+#####`host_name`
+Name of the default [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html).
+Defaults to `localhost`.
+The Host can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+ - `host_appbase`: Application Base directory for this virtual host
+ - `host_autodeploy`: whether Tomcat should check periodically for new or updated web applications while Tomcat is running
+ - `host_deployOnStartup`: whether web applications from this host should be automatically deployed when Tomcat starts
+ - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
+ - `host_unpackwars`: whether to unpack web application archive (WAR) files
+ - `host_params`: optional Hash of additional parameters to put in the Host container where the key is the XML attribute name and the value, the attribute's value

 #####`singlesignon_valve`
 Whether to enable the [Single Sign On Valve](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Single_Sign_On_Valve).
 Boolean value.
 Defaults to `false`.